 The agricultural protocol requires confirmation that all reasonable measures have been taken through micro-siting to minimize fragmentation and disturbance of agricultural activities.
-However, the mining area cannot be re-positioned because no other land is available for mining.
+Because the mine has to target the available resource, it cannot be moved.
+Micro-siting will make no material difference to agricultural impacts and disturbance.